AllstaRawR/FILFY/README.md

 <details>
   <summary>Switching to ENB or Community Shaders</summary>

-1. If you desire to switch manually, the following plugins in the `Optional` section would need to be enabled for ENB.
+1. If you desire to switch manually, the following plugins in the `Optional & Auto-Toggles` section would need to be enabled for ENB.
 You can choose to enable either Option 1 or Option 2.

 <img src="https://raw.githubusercontent.com/AllstaRawR/FILFY/refs/heads/main/images/Screenshot%202025-04-05%20070818.png" width="75%"></img>

-2. In order to use Community Shaders you would simply ensure that all plugins above labeled ENB inside the `Optional` section are disabled.
+2. In order to use Community Shaders you would simply ensure that all plugins above labeled ENB inside the `Optional & Auto-Toggles` section are disabled.

 </details>